AeronR/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
 This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.
-I will be demonstrating how I set up virtual machines w/ Azure, install Active Directory, and create additional users to simulate the use of Active Directory

 <h2>Environments and Technologies Used</h2>